Your EZ Search Guide to New Jersey Property Taxes

 Any time property taxes remain unpaid, the taxing authority issues a tax sale certificate.
 The state sells these certificates in an auction once every year.
 These tax certificates can accrue interest for their owners.
 That holder can eventually foreclose and take possession of the home if the homeowner doesn’t pay off the tax certificate within the redemption period.

 As you can see, New Jersey’s property tax system is complex.
-This blog is not intended to be specific taxation advice.
-Do consult with a certified public accountant or tax professional for updated information and advice.
+This blog is not intended to provide specific taxation advice.
+For updated information and advice, consult with a certified public accountant or tax professional.

 Start Your Home Search